instamatic-dev/instamatic/instamatic/config/readme.txt

     camera: name of the camera file (in ./camera/) to use
     calibration: name of the calibration file (in ./calibration) to use

+    data_directory: Default path to where data should be stored, i.e. C:/instamatic
+    flatfield: Path to tiff file containing flatfield, i.e. C:/instamatic/flatfield.tiff .
+Can be left blank if no flatfield should be applied.

     use_tem_server: use the tem server with the given host/port below.
 If instamatic cannot find the tem server, it will start a new temserver in a subprocess.
 The tem server can be started using 'instamatic.temserver.exe'.
 This helps to isolate the microscope communication.
 Instamatic will connect to the server via sockets.
 The main advantage is that a socket client can be run in a thread, whereas a COM connection makes problems if it is not in main thread.
     tem_server_host: Set this to 'localhost' if the TEM server is run locally.
 To make a remote connection, use '0.0.0.0' on the server, and the ip address on the client.
     tem_server_port: the server port, default: 8088